backdrop-contrib/menu_pager/README.md

 - Add a Menu Pager block to a layout to display previous/next links, or a Menu Pager (Children) block to display child links (or both!).

+- If required, override the previous and next titles with custom labels.

 ## Issues

 Bugs and Feature requests should be reported in the Issue Queue: